 Catering is an exciting avenue for golf course restaurants that want to increase revenue in this lucrative industry.
 Many golf courses, especially seasonal ones, experience idle times in the kitchen.
 Why not take advantage of these down times and turn the kitchen space into a catering operation?

-Opening up the restaurant's doors to outside customers via modern delivery service technology and introducing a simple mobile ordering interface can be incredibly useful for generating extra revenue.
+Opening up the restaurant's doors to outside customers via modern delivery service technology and introducing a simple mobile ordering interface can be incredibly useful for increasing profit margins.
 If your golf operation is a rural one, chances are many customers in your area are waiting for the kind of fine and casual dining options your golf course offers.

 Join Over 5,000 Operators Who Care About Modernizing Their Golf Course